JoaoQB/42_3_philosophers/README.md

 # 42_3_philosophers

+## Threads

-## Introduction to Threads, Mutex Locks, and Race Conditions in C, Explained Like I'm Five
+### Introduction to Threads, Mutex Locks, and Race Conditions in C, Explained Like I'm Five

 In computer science, threads are like separate paths within a program.
 Just like a group of friends can split up to do different tasks and then come back together, threads allow a program to do multiple things at once.